PART 3: “BLACK” JACK PART OF 10 HALLS OF FAME

 That list of overall number one picks – Shaquille O’Neal, Kareem, Robertson, Baylor, Patrick Ewing, Magic Johnson, Hakeem Olajuwon, Elvin Hayes or Bill Walton – does NOT include Michael Jordan or Chamberlain, Russell or Karl Malone.

-During his post-playing career, Russell coached at every level — high school, CBA, assistant in the NBA, collegiately in both NAIA and NCAA — before settling in at SCAD.
+During his post-playing career, Russell coached at every level – high school, CBA, an NBA assistant, collegiately in both NAIA and NCAA – before settling in at SCAD.

-It was a far cry from that Oakland-Alameda County Coliseum when, playing for the Warriors, the smooth-shooting Russell was swishing shots in a rare win over that high-level Milwaukee Bucks.
+It was a far cry from the Oakland-Alameda County Coliseum when, playing for the Warriors, the smooth-shooting Russell was swishing shots in a rare win over NBA powerhouse Milwaukee Bucks.

 Averaging 15 points a game over a 10-year career, Russell not only played in New York and Golden State, but also the Lakers and Chicago Bulls.
-When the Lakers signed him away from San Francisco, according to rules of the day, Russell’s former team received draft compensation.
+When the Lakers signed him away from the Warriors, according to rules of those days, Russell’s former team received draft compensation.

-That pick turned out to be Robert Parrish, a 7-foot center later traded by the Warriors to Boston.
+Russell chuckled, noting that draft pick turned out to be Robert Parrish, that 7-foot center later winding up in a deal with the Boston Celtics.

 As for SCAD basketball, Russell’s coaching career in Savannah lasted 13 seasons.
-That school cancelled basketball in 2009.
+That school cancelled the sport in 2009.

 Russell was as well-versed in spiritual necessities as he was setting up a jump shot.
 He seemed to make as much joy in reporting that God was a huge factor in his life.